johnfairh/TMLPersistentContainer/SourceDocs/Usage.md

    (no reason not to skip V4)
  * V4: V4-inf-V5

-The next version, V6, requires another mapping model.
-To improve the experience of the large number of users running V2 of the app the developer provides a further mapping model from V2 to V6.
-This gives us a graph:
+In the next version of our example app, V6, the developer writes an explicit mapping model to upgrade the stores from V5.
+To improve the experience of the large number of users running V2 of the app the developer provides a further mapping model from V2 to V6:

 ![Another model version history](usage2.png)

-The library generates migration schedules as follows:
+The library now generates migration paths:

  * V1: V1-ex-V2, V2-ex-V6
  * V2: V2-ex-V6